arangodb/docs/3.8/arangosearch-exact-value-matching.md

 you need.
 It will not apply any transformations.
 It is a no-operation Analyzer that passes everything through unaltered.

+## Matching Exact Strings

+You can index and search strings with the `identity` Analyzer for exact matching, that is case-sensitive, with accented characters as-is, and only if the entire string is equal (not matching substrings).

 **Dataset:** [IMDB movie dataset](arangosearch-example-datasets.html#imdb-movie-dataset)

 **View definition:**